 Most headlamps use AA or AAA batteries, although there are some options on the market with rechargeable batteries — and some you can use with either rechargeable or disposable batteries.

-It’s important to research how long a headlamp will last on a single charge or a single set of batteries — so that you can bring along extra batteries or a portable battery pack if needed.
+It’s important to research how long a headlamp will last on a single charge or a single set of batteries so that you can bring along extras or even better a cool hiking gadget like a portable battery pack.

 A helpful tip: only use the amount of light you need for a certain activity.

 If you’re digging through your pack for a rain shell, you probably don’t need your headlamp set on its brightest setting and by dimming the light, you could save a lot of battery life.

 Water Resistance – IPX Rating